 To look at the new waves of struggle in South Africa after the experience of state brutality at Marikana, and to reflect on the political implications of the new conjuncture.

 To share experiences of organising and struggle amongst the newer self-organised committees that drove the strikes on the mines and farms in South Africa together with activists organising in other countries in Africa and elsewhere.

 To develop perspectives on new forms of organising appropriate to take struggle forward today.

 The school consists of open plenary sessions and cultural events and closed 3-day classes.
 Come and debate inputs by various speakers and guests and shares the experience of your organisation.
 Participants will participate in classes on the following topics:

 New forms and the relationship between workplace and community struggles

 WHO SHOULD ATTEND

-The Globalisation School is open to all activists in South Africa and elsewhere in Africa that have an interest in developing alternatives to globalisation.
+The Political School is open to all activists in South Africa and elsewhere in Africa that have an interest in developing alternatives to globalisation.
 ILRIG would especially encourage activists in strike committees, solidarity forums, trade unions, social movements and NGOs, who seek to build movements, to attend.
 ILRIG is committed to ensuring that there is a gender balance amongst the participants.

 The International Labour Research and Information Group (ILRIG) began in 1983.
 We provide education, research and popular publications to trade unions and social movements.
-The main focus of our work is globalisation.
-Our work supports the search for alternatives to globalisation